Click on the pictures for a larger view.

 Male 5 to 8 mm.
 Markings variable.

 Legs orange to beige sometimes black annulated with black and white spines and dark ends.
-First pair of legs is a lot darker and remarkably thickened and enlarged.
+Pair of legs I is a lot darker and remarkably thickened and enlarged.

 Very variable.
 From dry, rocky or sandy areas to large leaves of shrubs and plants.